SeVeNDuS/repubblica-sport-match/README.md

 repubblica-sport-match
 ======================

-A crawler to get Repubblica Sport match report
+A crawler to get Repubblica Sport player points from a match report